×

 • Dzongkha is spoken as a national language in: Bhutan.

 You will also get to know the continents where Amharic and Dzongkha speaking countries lie.
-Based on the number of people that speak these languages, the position of Amharic language is 55 and position of Dzongkha language is not available.
+Based on the number of people that speak these languages, the position of Amharic language is 55 and position of Dzongkha language is 31.
 Find all the information about these languages on Amharic and Dzongkha.

 Amharic and Dzongkha Language History